risitt/kissStepper/API Documentation.md

 ```

 ### Returns:
-The acceleration rate in revolutions per minute per minute
+The acceleration rate in RPM/s

 ## void enable(void)